Shortbread Cookies: In

 in the top cookie so you can see the jam underneath.)

-cookies will maintain their shape when baked.
-Bake for about 10 minutes, or
+Bake the cookies for about 10 minutes, or

-until cookies are lightly browned.
+cookies are lightly browned around the edges.
 Cool on a wire rack.

 Place the cookies with the cut-outs on a wire rack and